 It is now 3.00 am by the platform clock as the train pulls out of Mt Victoria station at the top of the Blue Mountains range west of Sydney.
 Alfred Fischer quietly sits up, opens his eyes and checks the station name.
 He massages his wrists where the handcuffs have dug into the flesh, not long now.
 At 22 years of age he is a small, quiet man, just 5’6” in height with brown hair, now dishevelled, and calm grey eyes.
 Beneath his shirt, his arms and chest are covered in tattoos that celebrate his life as a crack horse breaker and stockman.
 On his right forearm appears a girl's head above a horseshoe, on his left forearm a bucking horse in a stockyard, on his chest a cowboy with a stockwhip and another bucking bronco.
-On his face a deep scar runs from the left temple past the cheek bone down to the jawline : a memento of the stockyards and the wild bush horses.
+On his face a heavy scar runs down the left side where it cuts deep into the cheek bone: a memento of the stockyards and the wild bush horses.

 Fischer had drifted up into Queensland looking for work and there met up with a fellow German, Ernst Kuhlmann who was only a year older than himself.
 Both were from rural Germany and soon developed into skilled stockman and station hands, well known for their horse breaking skills among the outback cattlemen and horse breeders.
 They were sober and industrious, they saved money and things were looking good for the future.
 Until that fateful day the police called and rounded them up with other German nationals to be sent down south, where they joined over 5,000 of their countrymen in the great internment camp at Holsworthy military base, near Liverpool in south-western Sydney.